trunk-io/docs/check/configuration/supported/txtpbfmt.md

 ## Auto Enabling

-txtpbfmt will be auto-enabled if any of the following filetypes are present: *textproto*
+txtpbfmt will be auto-enabled if any *Textproto* files are present.

-## Settings